 The Digital Millennium Copyright Act [“DMCA”] provides online operators with tremendous protection from copyright infringement claims based on user-generated content.
-An online operator can only gain these protections if the operator complies with particular requirements in the legislation.
+An online operator can only gain these “safe harbor” protections if the operator complies with particular requirements in the legislation.
 The compliance process raises a number of questions.
-A common one for companies based outside of the United States is can you have a foreign DMCA agent?
+For example, a common one for companies based outside of the United States is can you have a foreign DMCA agent?

 What is DMCA?
 The DMCA is a federal law of the United States.
 The law does not apply to companies based outside the United States.
 However, international companies that desire to tap the lucrative U.S. consumer market are subject to the law, which makes DMCA compliance a necessity.
 Part of that compliance requires the designation of a DMCA agent.
 The specific language of the law reads: